vercingetorx/aes-nim/README.md

-AES in Pure Nim.
+AES in pure Nim.
 Currently the base modes ECB, CBC, CTR are implemented.
 GCM is a WIP.